Migrate from Multi-Container Setup

 To export data from the running

-MongoDB database, we use the
+MongoDB database, use the

-mongodump command, which will create a
+mongodump command, which creates a

-Create backup folder to store dump file:
+Create a backup folder to store the dump file:

 docker-compose exec mongo mkdir -pv /data/db/backup

-Dumping MongoDB data and compressed into a gzip file:
+Dumping MongoDB data and compressing to a

 docker-compose exec mongo sh -c 'mongodump --uri="$APPSMITH_MONGODB_URI" --archive=/data/db/backup/appsmith-data.archive --gzip'